-I parked on the street near the Chateau Marmont on the Sunset Strip.
-Belushi had one of the bungalows near the swimming pool.
-As I approached the room, the noise confirmed he was partying.
-Banging on the door, Belushi yelled, “Go away.
+I park on the street near the Chateau Marmont on the Sunset Strip.
+Belushi has one of the bungalows near the swimming pool.
+As I approach the room, the noise confirms he’s partying.
+Banging on the door, Belushi yells, “Go away.
 I can make as much noise as I want.”

 “Shut up, John.
 It’s me, Tim, from the movie.”

 “Fuck you, let me in.
 I wanna party, too.”